FDIC/Owner/Licensed Funeral Director/Embalmer

 James is married to Shannon M. Curry, who is also a licensed funeral director/embalmer, and has six children.

-She is blessed to help her husband James achieve his dream of owning his own funeral home and honored to serve the people of Baker and surrounding counties.
+She is blessed to help her husband James achieve his dream of owning his own funeral home and honored to serve the families of Baker and surrounding counties.

 The opportunity arose for James to open a funeral home back home, and with Jack’s help, Blackburn-Curry Funeral & Cremation is now in Macclenny to serve Baker and surrounding counties.